vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-real-job/index.md

 This post marks the end of our foundational series on making a single, critical architectural decision.
 You've followed the complete, repeatable framework from a vague problem to a documented, data-informed choice.

 But the story of CityPulse is just getting started.
 These new challenges—evolving the architecture for a new business need, governing a growing system, and managing the debt from our past decisions—are the bread and butter of an architect's daily life.
 In Season Two of this series, we'll dive into these real-world challenges, exploring how to manage technical debt, how to evolve your architecture to support brand-new business features, and how to maintain your architectural principles across a growing team.
 Join us as the story of CityPulse continues.

+## Further Reading

+* [***Building Evolutionary Architectures***](https://www.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/) by Neal Ford, Rebecca Parsons, and Patrick Kua.
+The definitive guide to creating architectures that can adapt to change, and the origin of the "Architectural Fitness Function" concept.
+* Martin Fowler's [**Technical Debt Quadrant**](https://martinfowler.com/bliki/TechnicalDebtQuadrant.html).
+A classic and essential reframing of technical debt not as a moral failing, but as a strategic choice with four distinct types.